-Granite State Music Therapy (GSMT) provides services for early intervention, school aged, adults, and the elderly.
-Individuals with special needs of all abilities and needs can participate.
-No skill level or prior music experience is required to participate successfully.
-Find out more about our music therapy services.
+Granite State Music Therapy (GSMT) provides services to individuals with special needs in early intervention, for school aged children, for adults, and for the elderly.
+No prior music experience is required to participate successfully.
+Find out more about GSMT’s music therapy services.

 Cognitive, academic, motor, emotional, and social goals are met through a rich musical environment.
 Musical experiences can include instrument play, singing, improvising, songwriting, lyric analysis, listening, music relaxation, and movement to music.